 Timing your move to contracting

 The safest option for you as a contractor is to set up your limited company and your first contract while still employed in your permanent role, but this is not always possible if you have a particularly long notice period.
 Be upfront with your agency about the lead time you need and they will be able to tell you the likelihood of clients waiting for you to start; that way you can make a decision about when you hand your notice in.

 You can also plan for a delayed start by building a cash cushion – saving several months’ funds in the event of a gap in earning – before handing your notice in.
 Retaining this cash cushion throughout your career is prudent and having a cushion before you move to contracting gives you much-needed security.

-When securing contracts, remain focused on what is important to you and how it fits in with the bigger picture.
-In our final article in this series we look at how to fulfil your life ambitions while earning a living.
+When securing contracts, remain focused on what is important to you and how it fits in with the bigger picture and how to fulfil your life ambitions while earning a living.